 The Northeast, Húsavík, Þórshöfn and Lake Mývatn

-On this trip we will spend most of our time along the northeastern coastline walking and looking for birds.
-This trips mostly focuses on birding.
+On this trip we will spend most of our time along the northeastern coastline exploring and looking for birds.
+This trip mostly focuses on birding.

-We start out this 10-day trip in Reykjavik.
-Reykjavik is a great city for art and culture.
-We will fly from Reykjavik to Akureyri.
-The next five days we will be visiting the best birding and nature sites in the Northeast part of Iceland.
-This area has a stunning ocean shore line, beautiful lakes and mountains, great walking trails and a lot of birds to see.
-We will spend our last night back in Reykjavik.
+We start out this 11-day trip in Reykjavik, which is a great city for birds and culture.
+The next six days we will be visiting the best birding and nature sites in the Northeast part of Iceland, which is one of the most remote areas in Iceland and gets very few tourists.
+This area has a stunning ocean shoreline, beautiful lakes and mountains, great walking trails and a lot of birds to see.
+We will spend our last 2-days on the Reykjanes Peninsula.

 Printable Bird List

-(This is a checklist of birds that we have seen in the month of May)
+(This is a checklist of birds that we have seen in the months of May and June)

 - Group Size: 6 Travelers plus guides